Homological stability for Hurwitz spaces and the Cohen-Lenstra conjecture over function fields: Introduction

-is transitive.
-In geometric terms: the subspace $\CHur^c_{G,n}$ of $\Hur^c_{G,n}$, comprising covers with full monodromy, is connected for all sufficiently large $n$.
-This result was used by Severi to establish that the moduli space of curves of fixed genus is connected.
+are determined by the \emph{boundary monodromy}; for $\mathbf{g} = (g_1, \dots, g_n)$, this is the product $g_1\cdots g_n \in S_d$.
+In geometric terms: the subspace $\CHur^c_{G,n}$ of $\Hur^c_{G,n}$, comprising covers with full monodromy, decomposes into a union of subspaces indexed by the boundary monodromy of a cover, each of which is connected\footnote{For analogous results for groups other than $S_d$, we refer the reader to the appendix of \cite{friedvolklein}.} for all sufficiently large $n$.
+This result was used by Severi to establish that the moduli space $\MM_g$ of curves of genus $g$ is connected.

-By contrast with Hurwitz's connectivity result -- which we may think of as a statement about $H_0$ -- very little is known about the higher homology of $\Hur_{G,n}^{c}$ or $\CHur^c_{G,n}$.
+By contrast with Hurwitz's connectivity result -- which we may think of as a statement about homology in degree zero -- very little is known about the higher homology of $\Hur_{G,n}^{c}$ or $\CHur^c_{G,n}$.
 The main theorem of this paper is the following stabilization result for the homology of Hurwitz spaces.
 We write $b_p(X)$ for $\dim H_p(X,\Q)$, the $p$th Betti number of a space $X$.

-\begin{intro} Let $G$ be a finite group and $c \subset G$ a conjugacy class such that \begin{itemize} \item $c$ generates $G$; \item (non-splitting) For any subgroup $H \leqslant G$, the intersection of $c$ with $H$ is either empty or a conjugacy class of $H$. \end{itemize} Then there exist integers $A,B,D$ such that $b_p(\Hur^c_{G,n}) = b_p(\Hur^c_{G,n+D})$ whenever $n \geq Ap + B$. \end{intro}
+\begin{intro} Let $G$ be a finite group and $c \subset G$ a conjugacy class such that \begin{itemize} \item $c$ generates $G$; \item (non-splitting) For any subgroup $H \leqslant G$, the intersection of $c$ with $H$ is either empty or a conjugacy class of $H$. \end{itemize} Then there exist integers $A,B,D>0$ such that $b_p(\Hur^c_{G,n}) = b_p(\Hur^c_{G,n+D})$ whenever $n \geq Ap + B$. \end{intro}

 This theorem is proved as Theorem~\ref{th:stability} below, with constants $A,B,$ and $D$ which are explicitly computable in terms of the combinatorics of $G$ and $c$.
 It is the key input in the proof of Theorem \ref{thm:CLweak}.